spiral/docs/grpc/streaming.md

 # GRPC - Streaming
-In some cases you might need to provide the large portions of data for the consumer.
-Combine the ability to write custom Golang GRPC service, Jobs and Broadcast to stream data from PHP application.
+In some cases, you might need to provide large portions of data for the consumer.
+Combine the ability to write a custom Golang GRPC service, Jobs, and Broadcast to stream data from PHP application.

 > Attention, this article an example implementation.
 Make sure to implement proper backoff strategy and timeout management
 > before going to production.
-Make sure to read other GRPC articles prior to this section.
+Make sure to read other GRPC articles before this section.

 ## Service Definition
-We can define the service as singular endpoint with streaming response.
+We can define the service as a singular endpoint with a streaming response.
 The client will connect the streaming service and must stop consuming after the null message received.
-The consuming will be initiated using given `id`.
+The consuming will initiate based on the provided `id`.

 ```json
 syntax = "proto3";